CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_Lesson14a_Threat_Hunting.md

 ### Task 6: Organize and expand your hunt with MITRE ATT&CK

-The **MITRE ATT&CK** framework catalogs attacker tactics and techniques.
 In this task, Sentinel maps hunting queries to ATT&CK so you can find coverage gaps and pull in related queries.

 1. In the **Microsoft Sentinel** section, expand **Threat management (1)** and select **MITRE ATT&CK (2)**.